Programme of Study

 |Language in which the course is held||Italian|

-The Bachelor of Science in Tourism, Management and Territory (Degree Class: Bachelor of Science in Tourism) has the primary objective of preparing young graduates with a thorough knowledge of the techniques of analysis of the territorial context, management of tourism businesses, also in a start-ups context, together with a historical-critical apparatus of reference and a solid preparation regarding the relationship between tourism and local development, international organizations and digital communication.
+The Bachelor of Science in Tourism, Management and Culture (Degree Class: Bachelor of Science in Tourism) has the primary objective of preparing young graduates with a thorough knowledge of the techniques of analysis of the territorial context, management of tourism businesses, also in a start-ups context, together with a historical-critical apparatus of reference and a solid preparation regarding the relationship between tourism and local development, international organizations and digital communication.

 The programme intends consolidating the students' English language skills as well as proving a more professionally focused curriculum through a hands-on and laboratory-based approach: laboratories for the tourism professions, the presence of sector professionals and the internship to hone professional skills.
 The programme also caters for the needs of students who wish to customize their training through a range of optional modules.
 Students also choose a second language starting in Year 2 of the programme.